Can an Employer Force You to Work Overtime?

 There are no federal laws prohibiting employers from mandatory overtime except for workers under 16 years old and in a few safety-sensitive occupations.
 In general, if your employer asks you to work overtime including extended shifts or weekend hours, you will be required to do so unless you are covered by a collective bargaining agreement or another employment contract that stipulates any limitations on the overtime hours you are required to work.

 The Fair Labor Standards Act requires employers to pay time and a half to any non-exempt employees who work more than 40 hours in a week.
 Employers are not required to pay overtime to exempt employees.
 Classification of employees as exempt or non-exempt is a complicated process.
 Many employers, especially smaller employers without adequate human resource staffing, inadvertently or intentionally fail to categorize employees accurately.
 If you have questions about your employer’s compliance, carefully review theDepartment of Labor regulations.

 Limits on Overtime Work

-Some states limit how many hours some employees can work including Alaska, California, Connecticut, Illinois, Maryland, Minnesota, Missouri, New Jersey, New Hampshire, New York, Oregon, Pennsylvania, Rhode Island, Texas, Washington, and West Virginia.
-Restrictions usually apply only to some health care workers with a primary focus on nursing personnel.
+Eighteen states limit how many hours some employees can work, including Alaska, California, Connecticut, Illinois, Maine, Maryland, Massachusetts, Minnesota, Missouri, New Jersey, New Hampshire, New York, Oregon, Pennsylvania, Rhode Island, Texas, Washington, and West Virginia.
+Restrictions typically apply to some health care workers with a primary focus on nursing personnel.
 Consult your State Department of Labor to investigate any laws that might impact your occupation.